djaus2/PhotoTimingDjaus/README.md

 ## 2Do
 - Rewrite this README.
 - When loading stitched image get start time from meta info.
-  - Stitching embeds Video start WallClock time in Title and Gun time (WallClock) in Comment in stiutched image.
+  - Stitching embeds Video start WallClock time in Title and Gun time (WallClock) in Comment in stitched image.
 - Remove dead code _(commented out code)_
 - Take all image width ratios from horizonatal zoom slider.